-What does a commander do when the unit has a mission in Afghanistan, and they're partnering with nations more than 6,000 miles away?
+What does a commander do when the unit has a mission in Afghanistan, and it is partnering with nations more than 6,000 miles away?

 The JMTC regularly hosts mission rehearsal exercises and unit training with U.S. service members, multinational and NATO partners from Europe, Asia and Africa.

 "It's realistic training.
-It's effective and unique to link up with our European partner nations," said a U.S Special Forces team member.
+It's effective and unique to link up with our European partner nations," a U.S Special Forces team member said.
 "We become more culturally and tactically aware, and we're training with more than one partner nation."

 He said it was cost effective to meet in Europe.
-He doubted the Soldiers from all four nations could have participated in the training had it been conducted anywhere else.
+He doubted the soldiers from all four nations could have participated in the training if it had been conducted anywhere else.